 (revise)

 They reached a wooden house on top of a small hill.
-A small cobblestone wall separated the weath of the surrounding field from the grass inside.
-The house was small but full of life, the family old terrier slept and the cattle grazed, and a big trail of smoke and delicious smell came from the chimney.
+A small cobblestone wall separated the wheat of the surrounding field from the grass of the house’s yard.
+It was small but full of life; the family old terrier slept and the cattle grazed, and a big trail of smoke and delicious smell came from the chimney.

-When they reached their home, her aunt ran to greet them.
-Her arms seemed stronger than her husband’s, for the hug Markuss got almost suffocated him.
+At their sight atop of the hill, his aunt ran to greet them.
+Her arms seemed stronger than her husband’s, for the hug almost suffocated Markuss.
 “Oh dear,” she said, “it’s so good to see you.”
-She passed her hand in his dirty cheeks, “you look so much like your father.
+She held his dirty cheeks in her hands, “you look so much like your father.
 Now let’s come inside, I have made luncheon for our travellers”.

-“Honey, would you mind if we…”, Uncle said, slightly tilting his head to the right. “before?”.
-It was then that his aunt realized the flowers he carried were not courtesy.
+“Honey, would you mind if we…”, Uncle said, slightly tilting his head to the right. “before we ate?”.
+It was then that his aunt realized the flowers he carried were not out of courtesy.
 “Of course, my dear, please.
 I’ll be inside”.

 His uncle took him to the side of the house.
 Beneath a tree stood a small gravel rectangle, with a stone on top.
-It had his fathers name, however it was the first time he ever saw it.
+His father’s name was carved in it.
+How strange it was to see a name so familiar in such an impersonal stone.
+It was the first time he ever saw it.

 “Purvas Purenes”.
-Markuss looked at the small yellow tulip-like flower in his hand.
-This flower grew around the lakes and rivers of Latvia, and recently Markuss had discovered they also grow in muddy trenches.
+Markuss looked at the small yellow tulip-like flowers in his hand.
+This type of flower grew around lakes and rivers in Latvia, and recently Markuss had discovered they also grow in muddy trenches.
 “A resilient little flower.
 I saw it outside my trench one day.
-A shell almost…”, he stopped and contemplated.
+A shell almost…”, he stopped himself as an effort not to bring the shards of that shell into the conversation.
 “It’s a reminder of home for a man buried away from it.
 He would have loved it” he said, as he placed it above the gravel.
 “How long has it been?”

 “Almost one year now… ” his uncle placed his hand on his shoulder.
 “Can you believe it?”.
-Markuss was silent again, contemplating the flower he would give to his not-yet-dead mother.
-“I wish your brother was here”, but Markuss did not respond.
+Markuss was silent again, contemplating the flower he would give to his not-dead-yet mother.
+Life is odd – it’s resilient enough to burst amid trenches, but also so fragile that it threatened to leave her mother at every sigh.
+“I wish your brother was here”.
+Markuss did not respond.

 “I told your mother about Kriss”.

-“You shouldn’t,” Markuss said,
+“You shouldn’t have,” Markuss said,

 “It’s been a month already, Markuss.
 She deserves to know.”

-“Can’t spare her pain?
-Have some mercy, she’s already weak!”, for the first time since the station, Markuss raised raise his voice.
+“Can’t you spare her the pain?
+Have some mercy, she’s already weak!”, for the first time since the station, Markuss’ voice was more than a mumble.

 “I spared her the truth.”
 His uncle answered.
 “It’s noble, Markuss, to protect those you love, but a man can only carry so much in his shoulders, and you’re doing no good by not telling them the truth.”
-He continued. “and she is stronger than you think.
-She carried your father all the way to here”.
+He continued.
+“She is stronger than you think.
+She carried your father all the way here”.

 And both men went silent until lunch.